kubernetes/community/contributors/design-proposals/raw-block-pv.md

 Therefore, a provisioner could potentially provision a block device and install the filesystem onto it by indicating the volumeMode as 'block' but the fsType as 'xfs'.
 This section is provided as a general guideline, but each provisioner may implement their parameters independent of what is defined here.
-It is our recommendation that the volumeMode be the guidance for the provisioner and overrides the value given in the fstype.
+It is our recommendation that the volumeMode in the PVC be the guidance for the provisioner and overrides the value given in the fstype.
 Therefore a provisioner should be able to ignore the fstype and provision a block device if that is what the user requested via the PVC and the provisioner can support this.

 ```
 kind: StorageClass